daos-stack/daos/src/vos/README.md

 VOS supports large keys and values with four types of operations namely, update, lookup, punch, and key enumeration.

 The update and punch operations add a new key to a KV store or log a new value of an existing key.
-Punch logs the special value ‚punched‚ ‚ effectively a negative entry ‚ to record the epoch when the key was deleted.
+Punch logs the special value "punched", effectively a negative entry, to record the epoch when the key was deleted.
 In case that punch(es) and/or update(s) share the same epoch, behavior is decided based on the request from upper layer, typically DAOS-SR.
 DAOS-SR can differentiate behavior on overwrites depending on the type of replication.
 In case of client side replication to avoid conflicting writes from multiple client SR can request VOS to throw an error, and in case of server side replication, where conflicting updates are serialized, SR can request VOS to allow overwrites.